AI4TDD/AI4TDD/README.md

 ### Setup

-Creating a file `.env' in the project's root containing an API key for OpenAI is mandatory.
+Creating a file `.env` in the project's root containing an API key for OpenAI is mandatory.

 ```
 OPEN_AI_KEY=<our_key>